 The more effectively you can build a case that answers these questions, the better you'll be able to grab buyers' attention and compel them to meet with you.

 According to our research, C-level and VP buyers are more likely to be influenced to take a meeting by ROI cases (75%) and 100% customized content written just for them (75%), compared to directors and managers.

 - 69% want primary research data relevant to their business

 - 66% want insights on the use of products or services to solve business problems

 - 63% want insights into new and emerging business issues or market trends

-Learn more about sales prospecting offers that work in our article, 6 Proven Approaches for Generating Meetings.
+Learn more about sales prospecting offers that work in our article, Sales Prospecting: Tips, Techniques, and Strategies.